 WINDSOR BRIDGE REPLACEMENT PROJECT

-Georgiou secured the contract to construct the Windsor Bridge Replacement Project for NSW Roads and Maritime Services in Sydney’s northwest in late 2018.
+Georgiou secured the contract to construct the Windsor Bridge Replacement Project for Transport for New South Wales in Sydney’s northwest in late 2018.

 The new bridge, with two lanes southbound and one northbound, complements upgraded intersections on both sides of the Hawkesbury River and is located 35 metres downstream of the existing Windsor Bridge.